+US\$3.3-4.5 trillion

-US\$3.3-4.5 trillion per year is required to achieve the 2030 Agenda for Sustainable Development.1
+per year is required to achieve the 2030 Agenda for Sustainable Development.1

+P

-80% of LMICs lack data indicating the need for additional support to perform important data collection and analysis, with global Official Development Assisstance (ODA) funding for data dropped by more than 20% (2018-2020).
+80% of LMICs lack data

+indicating the need for additional support to perform important data collection and analysis, with global Official Development Assisstance (ODA) funding for data dropped by more than 20% (2018-2020).2

 37 out of 69 of the world's poorest countries were in debt distress or at high risk of (as of November 2022).
-Many of them have poor public finance management systems, often working in silos.
-Partnerships are essential to achieving the SDGs.
-Precisely because all DPI is collaborative by nature, they support SDG 17, such as tracking aid (International AID Transparency Initiative - IATI), enabling the cross border flow of data (X Road), and facilitating trade and remittance flows TradeTrust and UPI PayNow).
+Many of them have poor public finance management systems, often working in silos.2 Partnerships are essential to achieving the SDGs.
+Precisely because all DPI is collaborative by nature, they support SDG 17, such as tracking aid (International AID Transparency Initiative - IATI),3 enabling the cross border flow of data (X Road), and facilitating trade and remittance flows TradeTrust and UPI PayNow).
 DPI drives interoperability through open, accountable and trustworthy systems, and convenes diverse stakeholders to achieve common goals.
 The successes of DPI approaches are underpinned by digital cooperation, enhancing North South, South South and triangular regional and international cooperation.
 Meaningful cooperation requires every country to do their part in sharing re-usable technologies as DPGs, supporting open ecosystems and interoperability, and most importantly, strengthening coordination and digital systems in countries, particularly helping governments move to an open architecture for Public Finance Management (PFM).
-Example of DPI's potential INTERNATIONAL AID TRANSPARENCY INITIATIVE (IATI) REGISTRY DPI STAGE - own aid information management system.
-The IATI registry traces data through complex delivery chains using unique ID codes and enables comparison by harmonizing data from varied sources.
-IATI drives transparency and aid funding globally, and helps drive coordinated funding by helping to identify gaps and Sources: (1) UN, Financing and Funding; (2) UN SDGs Goal 17; (3) IATI, Madagascar Case Study; (4) IATI, IATI Portal; (5) World Bank, World Bank ranked among top positions in the International Aid Transparency Index (IATI), 2020; (6) Publish What You Fund, Aid Transparency Index, 2020; (7) IATI, Why use IATI? overlaps.
+Example of DPI's potential INTERNATIONAL AID TRANSPARENCY INITIATIVE (IATI) REGISTRY

+The IATI registry helps to record and track how aid money is spent.4 Major organizations such as UNDP, UNICEF, and World Bank International Development Association5 feature in the top and most transparent contributors of comprehensive data on IATI.6 The open IATI standard harmonizes data from diverse organizations.4 Open APIs facilitate interoperability by enabling the IATI community to develop tools that are then openly available.4 Countries can integrate IATI data into their own aid information management system.4 The IATI registry traces data through complex delivery chains using unique ID codes and enables comparison by harmonizing data from varied sources.7 IATI drives transparency and aid funding globally, and helps drive coordinated funding by helping to identify gaps and overlaps.
+Sources: (1) UN, Financing and Funding; (2) UN SDGs Goal 17; (3) IATI, Madagascar Case Study; (4) IATI, IATI Portal; (5) World Bank, World Bank ranked among top positions in the International Aid Transparency Index (IATI), 2020; (6) Publish What You Fund, Aid Transparency Index, 2020; (7) IATI, Why use IATI?